George Robertson, Baron Robertson of Port Ellen: Political career

-Robertson entered the House of Commons as a Labour MP in 1978, having won the Hamilton by-election in May of that year, caused by the death of the incumbent Labour MP Alex Wilson in March of that year.
-The seat was contested by a SNP candidate, Margo MacDonald, who came second.
+Robertson entered the House of Commons as a Labour MP in 1978, having won the Hamilton by-election in May of that year, caused by the death of the incumbent Labour MP Alex Wilson that March.
+Margo MacDonald of the SNP came second.
 Robertson retained the constituency with an increased majority and obtained 51% of the overall vote.
 He was re-elected to Parliament at five subsequent general elections, was Chairman of the Labour Party in Scotland, and was appointed to the Privy Council.

 After Labour won the 1997 general election, Robertson was appointed Secretary of State for Defence.
 He initiated the Strategic Defence Review, which was completed in 1998, presenting a coherent political and strategic narrative themed as 'a force for good'.
 The review created the Joint Rapid Reaction Force and inaugurated the ambitious project to build two new large aircraft carriers for force projection, the Queen Elizabeth-class, and its new warplanes, symbolising the new government's commitment to defence.
 However the new Labour government had come to power promising to follow the previous Conservative government's spending plans for its first two years, and this required a defence budget cut of £2 billion.
 Though the defence budget was subsequently expanded, it was not sufficient for the increased ambitions of the review.
-Tom Sawyer in his book on that government characterised the situation as "Robertson had created an unaffordable dream in 1998."
+Tom Bower, in his book on that government, argued that "Robertson had created an unaffordable dream in 1998."